 1. Presurgical Planning

+Each laboratory animal procedure should be developed in consultation with a veterinarian to establish appropriate surgical protocols, anesthesia, and postoperative analgesia plans.
+These considerations should guide the setup of the surgical environment and the preparation of the animal.
 Although the guidelines do not require that rodent surgeries be performed in a dedicated surgical facility, the area used must be sanitized with an appropriate hard surface disinfectant, which should be used in accordance with the manufacturer's listed concentrations and contact times.
 The area should also be kept free of clutter, and not be in the direct line of the supply and exhaust ducts, as the drafts could contribute to hypothermia of the animal.
 Access to the room should be limited when surgical procedures are conducted.
 An area for surgical prep (especially for the removal of the animal's hair), and for postoperative recovery and care, should also be designated and in close proximity, if not within the surgery room.
-In general, if surgeries are routinely performed in a specific area, the area should not be used for other activities.
+In general, a designated space must be reserved exclusively for surgical procedures and related activities during the time of surgery.
+This area requires strict control to prevent cross-contamination from unrelated activities conducted in the same room before or after the procedure.

 2. Platform